IMPORT TARIFFS - LATEST NEWS & UPDATES

 Per U.S. Customs and Border Protection (CBP), import costs from India include tariffs, shipping fees, and duties.
 These costs are determined based on what you’re importing and its value.
 They can change due to:

-Join us as we examine and explain the various import costs from India to the U.S.
+Join us as we explain the various import costs from India to the U.S.

 Let’s begin with word about the cost of goods imported from the subcontinent.